DavidOrtegaFarrerons/DavidOrtegaFarrerons/README.md

 Backend focused developer | Startup Grind Mataró member | VR enthusiast

 ## 🧐 About
 Hi!
-I am a Fullstack developer @ FISHHotels looking to learn more about design patterns, algorithms and microservices in the backend.
+I am a Backend Developer @ DGTLS looking to learn more about design and architectural patterns.
 I also love helping people to solve their problems and look for the best suitable solutions for each case.

 ## ⚡ Technologies
-- Front-end development using **Angular**
-- Backend development using **PHP**
+- Backend development using **Symfony**/Pimcore
 - Learning **Node.js**

 ## ⏰ Projects